MashNagesh/Shapely/README.md

 # Shapley
-Implementation of Shapely Owen decomposition used in Multiple regression models.
+Implementation of Shapley Owen decomposition used in Multiple regression models.

 ## Getting started
 Quite often we would like to understand how the role of each independent variable in the overall model.A simpler way of doing this is by decomposing the R-Squared using the Shapley Owen decomposition